iltommi/qdb-documentation/source/api/nodejs.rst

 .. js:class:: Error

-  .. js:function:: Error.informational ()
+  .. js:attribute:: Error.informational

       Determines if the error is an informational error.

       :returns: True if the error is informational, false otherwise.

-  .. js:function:: Error.transient ()
+  .. js:attribute:: Error.transient

         Determines if the error is a transient error.

       :returns: True if the error is transient, false otherwise.

-  .. js:function:: Error.message ()
+  .. js:attribute:: Error.message

       Gets a description of the error.

       :returns: A string containing the error message.

-  .. js:function:: Error.code ()
+  .. js:attribute:: Error.code

       Gets the error code.